-Goal A: To maintain and ownand the Fort Defiance Chanter Covernment's Jour A. To maintain and expand the Fort Defiance Chapter Government's community's Agricultural base.
-1. Ensure that rural community character is maintained through balanced land uses and quality development.
-2. Consider the effects of land use planning and development on the viability of existing agricultural operations.
-3. Encourage reintroduction of agricultural activities on land that is not currently farmed.
-4. Determine agribusiness enterprise opportunities as part of an overall economic development strategy.
-5. Support the development of a local farm board (non-profit).
-Strategies/Actions 1.
-Inventory all active agricultural lands and current ownership.
-2. Continue to expand the Community Garden initiative. З. Contact landowners who have agricultural land not in use to determine the viability of reintroducing agricultural activities.
-4. Determine the availability of additional water resources to support expanded agricultural activities.
-5. Invite agricultural entities such as New Dawn, Navajo Nation Department of Agriculture, etc. to provide community members presentations and conduct demonstrations on farming, etc. 6.
+Goal A: To maintain and expand the Fort Defiance Chapter Government's community's Agricultural base.

+- 1. Ensure that rural community character is maintained through balanced land uses and quality development. - Consider the effects of land use planning and development on the viability of existing agricultural operations. - 3.
+Encourage reintroduction of agricultural activities on land that is not currently farmed - 4.
+Determine agribusiness enterprise opportunities as part of an overall economic development strategy. - 5.
+Support the development of a local farm board (non-profit).

+- 1. Inventory all active agricultural lands and current ownership. - 2.
+Continue to expand the Community Garden initiative. - Contact landowners who have agricultural land not in use to determine the viability of reintroducing agricultural activities. - 4.
+Determine the availability of additional water resources to support expanded agricultural activities. - Invite agricultural entities such as New Dawn, Navajo Nation Department of Agriculture, etc. to provide community members presentations and conduct demonstrations on farming, etc. - 6.
 Assist Chapter to develop a plan for the usage of the Agriplex Building (6.5 acres).